bnguyen212/react-chat/README.md

 Start by implementing some basics that we have given you function definitions for (replace `YOUR CODE HERE`):

 1. Create a property on the return object of `getInitialState` called `roomName` with a default name of a room - because they have not yet selected a room, "No room selected!" is fine.
 2. Get and store a username from the user in the callback of the socket's `connect` event - you may use `prompt()` to get input from the user in an easy way!
+Store your username on a property of your socket object at `this.state.socket` (like `this.state.socket.username`) so that you can access the username easily in your `<ChatRoom />` component later.
 3. Determine how you will handle errors by filling in the callback function of the socket's `errorMessage` event. `alert()`ing potential errors is sufficient here.

 Next, we'll write our logic for sending and receiving messages in a `<ChatRoom />` React component.
 Notice in **`client/index.js`** that there is already a button setup with an `onClick` event of the `join` function, passing in "Party Place."